joshbegley/nyt-latest/README.md

 `After Covid disparities sent people across borders in search of vaccines, the European Union tried to create a level playing field.
 But it’s still far from complete.`\
 https://nytimes.com/2022/08/17/world/europe/monkeypox-vaccine-inequality-europe.html?searchResultPosition=1

-**‘Now the real work begins’: Liz Cheney lost her election but vows to dig deeper on the Jan.
+**‘Now the real work begins’: Liz Cheney lost her election but vows to dig deeper into the Jan.
 6 mission.**\
 `Ms. Cheney vowed to use her post on the House committee investigating Jan.
 6 to continue prosecuting the public case against former President Donald J. Trump.`\
 https://nytimes.com/2022/08/17/us/politics/liz-cheney-jan-6.html?searchResultPosition=2